Introduction 👋

 CellixJs follows these core patterns:

-directory and start exploring: the project uses hot reloading for rapid development!
+Open any file in the apps/ or packages/ directory and start exploring: the project uses hot reloading for rapid development!